Evidence-Based Chiropractors: The Good, Bad, and Ugly

 I propose that all chiropractors seek to understand the HOW, WHAT, and WHY before determining how you will treat them.
 Only once all three questions are answered will you have a chance of exceeding patient expectations.
 Without knowing the etiology, it is impossible to understand the specific ADL advice, rehab exercises, postural re-education, or self-treatment needed to ensure long-term success.

-By now, we’re hopefully all on the same page: listening is key.
-Part 2 is providing the best possible treatment for each unique patient…& that’s where ChiroUp has you covered!
-ChiroUp gives you access to clinical resources that help you most effectively evaluate, treat, and empower every patient, every time—and if that’s not cool enough, it’s automated in a way that will save you countless hours each week.
+ChiroUp gives you access to clinical resources that help you evaluate, treat, and empower every patient most effectively, every time—and if that’s not cool enough, it’s automated in a way that will save you countless hours each week.

-If that sounds up your alley, visit www.ChiroUp.com to learn more OR email us at info@chiroup.com with specific questions about our program.
+If that sounds appealing, visit www.ChiroUp.com to learn more, or email us at info@chiroup.com with specific questions about our program.